 How to run calcoo.jar

 How to install Java

-Get it here, or, if you want more manual control, here.
-Mac users will find even more details on this page.
-Note that you do not need to enable Java in your browser to run Calcoo.
-Also, it is sufficient to install JRE, though installing JDK (which includes JRE) is also Ok.
-If your platform is not listed there (for example, FreeBSD, or Mac OS X 10.6 "Snow Leopard" or earlier), you are on your own.
+Get it here (latest, but JDK) or here (JRE only, but 8).
+It is sufficient to install JRE, though installing JDK (which includes JRE) is also Ok.
+If your platform is not listed there, you are on your own.
 You may want to use OpenJDK, for example, if it is available for your platform.
 After you are done installing, you can verify it by running "java -version" from the command prompt.

-Note: for Mac OS, if you just installed JRE (not JDK), it will still report version 1.6, even though 1.7 has been installed.
-Run "/Library/Internet\ Plug-Ins/JavaAppletPlugin.plugin/Contents/Home/bin/java -version", and if that reports 1.7 (or later), you are good.
+How to run calcoo.jar